4 Best Knees Over Toes Sleds In 2023 – For Every Budget

 Final Verdict?

-I find it really difficult to go past the Multi Sled by Freak Athlete Essentials because of how insanely affordable it is while still doing everything you need it to as far as knees over toes/ATG goes.
+As far as budget options go, I find it really difficult to go past the Multi Sled by Freak Athlete Essentials because of how insanely affordable it is while still doing everything you need it to as far as knees over toes/ATG goes.

-Other sleds like the Rogue Dog Sled 1.2 weren’t designed for knees over toes training and don’t provide a great ‘out of the box’ solution for this use case.
+Other sleds like the Rogue Dog Sled 1.2 simply weren’t designed for knees over toes training and don’t provide a great ‘out of the box’ solution for this use case.

 If you have the money for it and really want the best possible knees over toes sled training experience, consider going for the Torque Fitness Tank M4 internal resistance sled, which is the Rolls Royce of ATG sleds.